 If you found your way to this blog post you may be wondering what B12 is, why you need it, and most importantly, where to find it on a plant-based diet.
 No need to look any further, we’ve got answers to those questions here.

 WHAT IS VITAMIN B12?

 B12 is part of the vitamin B complex.
 While most forms of vitamin B are found abundantly in plant-based foods, B12 contains cobalt and is exclusively synthesized by bacteria.
-Adults don’t need much—only 2.4 MICROgrams per day, and a small amount can be stored by your body.
-The digestion of B12 requires the presence of intrinsic factors (proteins) within your gut.
-Unfortunately, these intrinsic factors diminish with age, so even if you’re eating enough, you may still be deficient.
+Although adults don’t need much, only 2.4 micrograms per day1, it is an important nutrient.

-Making sure you get enough vitamin B12 shouldn’t be scary.
-By being aware of the foods and supplements you are eating, you can easily meet your daily needs.
-A little label reading goes a long way!
+Getting the vitamin B12 you need is possible.
+By being aware of the foods and supplements you are eating, you can easily meet your needs.

 - Office of Dietary Supplements – Vitamin B12. (n.d.).
 Retrieved from https://ods.od.nih.gov/factsheets/VitaminB12-HealthProfessional/